 You may sign up with the tutor that you feel best meets your needs for your particular writing project, regardless of that tutor’s college affiliation.
 In some cases, we may redirect you to a more appropriate tutor after your initial appointment.

-What kinds of writing projects can I work with in the GWRC?
+What kinds of projects can I work with in the GWRC?

 GWRC tutors work with students on theses and dissertations, journal articles, grants, personal statements, job application materials, and other professional genres encountered in graduate school.
+We will also work with you on professional presentations.
+Some tutors also have the expertise to help you with multimedia projects, conference posters, research methods, or statistical analysis.
+Please see the tutor bios to find a tutor who best meets your needs.
 For daily writing assignments and term papers (15 pages or less), please make an appointment at the Student Writing Center.

 When is the GWRC open and how can I make an appointment?

 The GWRC (and SWC) open the second week of classes each semester.
 We are closed on all University Holidays and on Saturdays.
 You can set up appointments Monday through Friday and on Sundays depending on tutor availability.
-Appointments are made through the existing SWC scheduling program, found at https://ohio.mywconline.com/ by using the pulldown and selecting the GWRC.
+Appointments are made online at https://ohio.mywconline.com/ by using the pulldown menu to select the current GWRC schedule (e.g. GWRC Fall '16).

 How can I apply to be a tutor with the GWRC?

 These important positions are filled on a rolling basis and based on position and budget availability.
-Tutors must hold a master’s degree (ABD preferred) and they may not be in their first year of doctoral work.
-Prospective tutors should email Dr. Candace Stewart, Writing Center Coordinator at email@example.com.
-To save time, please provide a current CV, cover letter, short writing sample (about 10 pages) and three references who can speak to your writing and teaching or tutoring abilities (you may be asked for more supporting materials).
-Then there is an interview process for all potential hires.
+Tutors must hold a master’s degree (PhD strongly preferred) and they may not be in their first year of doctoral work.
+Prospective tutors should apply through Ohio University's online jobs site.
+We encourage all potential applicants to apply.

 If you have questions, please contact firstname.lastname@example.org for more information.